defloriooryn/defloriooryn.github.io/content/posts/terraform-jenkins.md

 ![3](/3_terraform-jenkins.png)

-In Definition choose 'Pipeline script for SCM', and fill the repository URL & credentials box with your own.
+In Definition choose 'Pipeline script for SCM', then fill the repository URL & credentials box with your own and uncheck Lightweight checkout.
 ![5](/5-terraform-jenkins.png)

 ```bash